MicrosoftDocs/sql-docs/docs/advanced-analytics/tutorials/walkthrough-data-science-end-to-end-walkthrough.md

 + [NYC Taxi demo database](demo-data-nyctaxi-in-sql.md)

-+ An IDE such as RStudio or the built-in RGUI tool included with R
++ An R IDE such as RStudio or the built-in RGUI tool included with R

 We recommend that you do this walkthrough on a client workstation.
 You must be able to connect, on the same network, to a [!INCLUDE[ssNoVersion](../../includes/ssnoversion-md.md)] computer with SQL Server and the R language enabled.
 For instructions on workstation configuration, see [Set up a data science client for R development](../r/set-up-a-data-science-client.md).